skip to main content

 School Clinics

-The School of Dentistry clinic, which contains 308 chairs, provide the School's primary source for instruction in clinical dentistry.
+The College of Dentistry clinic, which contains 308 chairs, provide the School's primary source for instruction in clinical dentistry.
 In addition to large clinics devoted to general restorative dentistry and undergraduate dental student instruction, there are graduate clinics in Advanced Education in General Dentistry, Endodontics, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics, Pediatric Dentistry, Periodontics, Prosthodontics, as well as graduate programs in Dental Public Health and Oral and Maxillofacial Pathology.
 The School has over 120,000 patient visits in its main clinic and community clinics, and many of the patients are voluntarily involved in a wide variety of research projects.
 These projects include dental implants, orthodontic studies, epidemiologic studies of oral health disparities and health care delivery, and studies on alternate approaches to prevention of early childhood caries.
 The School is a member of the Consortium for Oral Health Related Research, which promotes research interactions among the nation's dental schools.
 The School is also involved in the national Practice Based Dental Research Network, which promotes the interactions of researchers and dental practitioners.

 Baylor Health Sciences Library